litomito/devops24/examinations/02/README.md

 What happens if you run `ansible-inventory --list` in the directory you created above?

+It displays all hosts and groups in JSON format, showing the inventory structure and variables (like IP, SSH key, and username) that Ansible uses to connect to each host.

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?

+It prints the inventory as a text-based tree, showing how hosts are grouped, for example: `@db -> dbserver`, `@web -> webserver`.

 ## QUESTION C